Cheap Internet for Seniors

 Learn MoreContents

 Researching affordable internet options can make your head spin!
 Thankfully, you don’t have to go through this process alone.
-After 150 hours of research, comparison shopping, and hands-on testing, our team of tech experts hand-picked the best cheap internet providers.
-We evaluated important criteria like price, value, customer support, speed and reliability, perks, and more.
+After 150 hours of research, comparison shopping, and hands-on testing, our tech experts hand-picked the best cheap internet providers.
+We evaluated critical criteria such as price, value, customer support, speed, reliability, perks, and more.

 Our Methodology: How We Chose and Tested the Best Cheap Internet for Seniors

-- Plan pricing: While there are other costs to consider, such as activation fees and equipment rentals, your plan's monthly rate will be the bulk of what you pay for internet.
-We chose providers offering affordable plans — with extra points to providers with senior discounts!
+- Plan pricing: There are other costs to consider, such as activation fees and equipment rentals, but your plan’s monthly rate will be the bulk of what you pay for internet service.
+We chose providers that offer affordable plans — with extra points to providers with senior discounts!
 Additionally, we will share 15 hidden internet fees to look out for as you shop.

-- Customer support: Home internet doesn’t always work like it should.
+- Customer support: Home internet doesn’t always work the way it should.
 It can also be challenging to install, especially if you’re doing it for the first time.
-That’s why we chose providers with high-quality customer and tech support teams.
+That’s why we chose providers with high-quality customer-service and tech support teams.

-- Service areas: Even if an internet provider has dirt-cheap prices, it doesn’t matter unless it’s available in your area!
+- Service areas: It doesn’t matter if an internet provider has dirt-cheap prices if it isn’t available in your area!
 We tried to choose providers that offer a good balance between affordable plans and solid coverage areas that can reach a larger percentage of seniors in the United States.

-- Perks and features: Lastly, we considered all the perks and features that could be beneficial to seniors.
-While these were not our top priority, additional features like bundling options, antivirus software, and free Wi-Fi hotspots all help enhance the experience for customers.
+- Perks and features: We considered all the perks and features that could be beneficial to seniors.
+They weren’t our top priority, but additional features such as bundling options, antivirus software, and free Wi-Fi hotspots all help enhance the experience for customers.

-- Then, we signed up for a plan from each provider.
+- We signed up for a plan from each provider.
 We used each internet connection for several days to get a feel for the quality of service.
 During that time, we ran speed tests and did various tasks online, including streaming, surfing the web, and video calls.
-We tried out the service in different parts of the home to see how consistent service was.
+We tried the service in different parts of the home to see how consistent it was.

 - Along with this testing, our team used their personal experience with the internet providers they’ve had long term.
 Whether we’ve been satisfied with a provider for years or made a switch because of pricing or speed issues, we give you our honest opinions.

-It’s important to note that internet plans and prices vary significantly by location and seasonal discounts.
-The prices and speeds listed for providers below may not be the same in your area, so we recommend plugging in your address on the provider’s website for the most accurate prices and plan options.
-Now, read on to learn which providers dominated the competition!
+It’s important to note that internet plans and prices vary significantly by location and because of seasonal discounts.
+The prices and speeds listed for providers below may not be the same in your area, so we recommend plugging your address in the provider’s website for the most accurate prices and plan options.
+Now read on to learn which providers dominated the competition!

 -